 Under federal securities laws, directors and executive officers of Enterprise GP and any persons holding more than 10% of our common units are required to report their beneficial ownership of common units and any changes in their beneficial ownership levels to us and the SEC.
 Specific due dates for these reports have been established by regulation, and we are required to disclose in this annual report any failure to file this information within the specified timeframes.
-All such reporting was done in a timely manner in 2016.
+All such reporting was done in a timely manner in 2017, except that the vesting of a phantom unit award for Mr. Weitzel (and payment of the related tax liability by withholding securities incident to such vesting) was reported on a Form 4 filed on January 17, 2017, instead of by the reporting deadline of January 9, 2017.